 If the child has a deceased parent, the living parent or guardian will need to sign the consent form and attach a copy of the late spouse’s death certificate.

-The only exception is if the parent has proof of sole custody as you may be required to present a copy of your custody agreement signed by both parents.
+The only exception is if the parent has proof of sole custody, as you may be required to present a copy of your court order or custody agreement signed by both parents.

-Sure, you could just travel with your child’s passport every time you board a flight, but depending on the situation that might not be necessary.
-And if there is 1 thing I hope to never lose during a trip, it’s a passport.
+Sure, you could just travel with your child’s passport every time you board a flight.
+But depending on the situation, that might not be necessary.
+And if there is 1 thing you should hope to never lose during a trip, it’s a passport.
 So why bring it if you don’t have to?

 In most circumstances, children under the age of 18 will not need a photo ID to board a plane if they are accompanied by an adult.